tyrionissjw/Design-Pattern/README.md

 # Design-Pattern
 Note for design pattern (Java implementation)
-Please note: Code is not verify for compile
+Please note: Code is not verified for compile